 Bupa’s added perks

-Bupa doesn’t have a formal rewards scheme, but it does offer a range of extras.
-Members may receive cash payments for NHS treatment (called an NHS Hospital Cash Benefit).
 The comprehensive plan includes health assessments at Bupa clinics, dental and optical options and emotional‑support services.
 These perks give members added value without a points‑based system.

 Claims and Payouts